cam900/UltraCIC-III/README.md

 # UltraCIC-III
-This code allows you to create a replacement CIC chip for N64 games that you own on an ATTiny25, ATTiny45 of ATTiny85.
+This code allows you to create a replacement CIC chip for N64 games that you own on an ATTiny25, ATTiny45 or ATTiny85.
 The original code was written by jesgdev and updated with multi-region support by saturnu.
 I simply extended the version Krikzz created under the name UltraCIC-II to support automatic switching between NTSC and PAL if the console was unable to boot.